 All of those rooms are located in the old heritage building.

-Then we head to the library building, where its ground floor was occupied by canteen.
+Then we head to the library building, where its ground floor is occupied by canteen.

 She also introduced us to the canteen employees.
 All of them are female, and all are Asians.
 The head of the canteen was a Chinese, while the employees are mix of Chinese, Filipino, and Japanese.
 During the lunch we can buy many food menus in here.
 There are also some ice creams, and also soft drink vending machine.
 Although the item sold in vending machine tend to be more expensive than in supermarket, I sometime buy from the machine.
 Aside for practical purpose, I also like the sensation of operating the machine.

-From canteen we go up to the library on the upper floor.
+From canteen we go up stair to the library on the upper floor.

 The view of upper floor of library building.
 The library entrance door is located on the left, at the end of this alley.
 You can also see the library from the window on the left.